farukustunel/bitirmetezi/src/MaterialsandMethods.rst

 • Used in this analysis.

-Reference plasmids can be obtain from 'Refseq Database'__.
+Reference plasmids can be obtain from 'Refseq Database <http://ftp.ncbi.nlm.nih.gov/refseq/release/plasmid>'_.

-.. _Refseq Database: ftp://ftp.ncbi.nlm.nih.gov/refseq/release/plasmid

 • The name of the files are: